A Simple Algorithm for Scalable Monte Carlo Inference: Introduction

 where in the LHS we have expectation under empirical data distribution and in the RHS we have expectation under the model distribution.

-Traditionally, Markov chain Monte Carlo (MCMC) methods~\cite{Newman1999,Robert2013} are used for the statistical inference on intractable statistical models.
+Traditionally, Monte Carlo methods~\cite{Newman1999,Robert2013} are used for the statistical inference on intractable statistical models.
 In general, Monte Carlo based methods provide asymptotically exact results, but they are computationally expensive and do not scale well to big data~\cite{Blei2017}.
 Numerous approximate methods were developed to overcome these problems of scale, but in many cases reliable, asymptotically exact methods are desirable.
-MCMC methods approximate $\pi (x|\bm\theta )$ and are used to compute $E_{\bm{\theta}}\bm{g}(x)$.
-MCMC methods appeared with the development of the Metropolis algorithm in the late 1940s.
+Markov chain Monte Carlo methods approximate $\pi (x|\bm\theta )$ and are used to compute $E_{\bm{\theta}}\bm{g}(x)$.
+These methods appeared with the development of the Metropolis algorithm in the late 1940s.
 One step of the Metropolis algorithm~\cite{Metropolis1953} consists of: (i) proposing a random trial move $x\rightarrow x'$, and (ii) acceptance of this move with probability:

 In 1970 Hastings~\cite{Hastings1970} proposed a simple but useful generalization of the Metropolis algorithm for a non-symmetric distribution $q(x\rightarrow x')$ of proposals.
 In this case the acceptance probability takes the form